chirat11/encryptor/README.md

 See [documentation](https://github.com/erendemirel/encryptor/blob/main/docs/DOCUMENTATION.md)

 ## Security Notice

 This software has not been independently security audited.
 Use at your own risk.
 It is provided "as-is" without warranty of any kind.

+## Legal Notice

+This software is intended for legitimate purposes only.
+Do not use this software for illegal activities.
+Users are solely responsible for complying with all applicable laws.

 ## License